 Espresso shot: How much coffee is there in your coffee?

 We can hold the preparation of the espresso as a constant across drinks.
 You can have a double shot or a single shot in a flat white or in a latte.
 Some people would say that a single shot flat white isn’t really a flat white, but that’s a bit too purist and there are plenty of cafes in New Zealand and Australia that do serve singles.
 Likewise, some high-end baristas will make the espresso shot differently for the different drinks (such as a ristretto shot for a Flat White).
-But on average, the coffee is not what makes a Flat White different to a latte or cappuccino.
+But on average, the coffee is not really what makes a Flat White different to a latte or cappuccino.

 Cup: It’s not the size of the cup, it’s what you do with it